cloudlinux/cloudlinux-doc-test/docs/cloudlinux_os_components/README.md

 ```
 </div>

-This plugin starts after <span class="notranslate">analyzer (order=2)</span> , checks new file size <span class="notranslate"> `presence` </span> flag, and if positive – writes it into log.
+This plugin starts after <span class="notranslate"> analyzer (order=2) </span> , checks new file size <span class="notranslate"> `presence` </span> flag, and if positive – writes it into log.
 If the flag is cleared (which means the size hasn't changed), then plugin simply ends.

 Starts once in a minute (period=60).

 Also this plugin shows the work of signal handler.

-Plugin constructor registers handler-function of a  proper signal: <span class="notranslate">_signal.signal(signal.SIGTERM, self.sigterm_handler)_</span>.
-This means, that when the server finishes its work, then <span class="notranslate"> _sigterm_handler_ </span> method of plugin class will be invoked.
+Plugin constructor registers handler-function of a  proper signal: <span class="notranslate"> _signal.signal(signal.SIGTERM, self.sigterm_handler)_ .  </span> This means, that when the server finishes its work, then <span class="notranslate"> _sigterm_handler_ </span> method of plugin class will be invoked.
 In the actual example the function just writes a notification into log, tracing the fact of it's invocation.

 Pay attention on <span class="notranslate"> _sys.exit(0)_ </span> command in the end of the handler.
-Find the information on it in <span class="notranslate"> [Server Plugin Arrangement](/lve-stats_2/#server-plugin-arrangement) </span> section.
+Find the information on it in <span class="notranslate"> [Server Plugin Arrangement](/cloudlinux_os_components/#server-plugin-arrangement) </span> section.

 In addition see into examples of file log <span class="notranslate"> _/var/log/FSize_watcher.log_ </span> formed by the plugins above:
 <div class="notranslate">